CRH

 Diazepam

-- Significantly and dose-dependently inhibited serotonin-induced CRH release, but 40 times more weakly than alprazolam48
+- Significantly inhibited serotonin-induced CRH release in a dose-dependent manner, but 40 times weaker than alprazolam48

 - Melancholic depression3